 The State of Alaska began participation in the Federal Motor Carrier Safety Assistance Program (MCSAP) in 1988 with a \$25,000 grant.
 In 1989, the U.S. Department of Transportation (USDOT), Federal Motor Carrier Safety Administration (FMCSA) awarded a \$125,000 grant, and four inspectors were hired in July, 1990.
 The new inspection program was administered by the Department of Public Safety and consisted of four inspectors, two Alaska State Troopers, and one clerk.
-During
+During FY1993, 631 inspections were conducted.

-FY1993, 631 inspections were conducted.
 With the creation of the Division in 1997, MSCVC became the Lead Agency for size and weight and oversize/overweight permitting.
-During FY18, Commercial Vehicle Enforcement Officers (CVEO) were reclassified to Commercial Vehicle Compliance Inspectors (CVCI).
-In FY19, the Division modified their title to Measurement Standards Commercial Vehicle Compliance.
-During FY2019, a total of 5,868 safety inspections were conducted on CMVs, as seen in the figure to the right.
+During FY2018, Commercial Vehicle Enforcement Officers (CVEO) were reclassified to Commercial Vehicle Compliance Inspectors (CVCI).
+In SFY2020, the Division's title was modified to Measurement Standards Commercial Vehicle Compliance.
+During FY2020, a total of 3,648 safety inspections were conducted on CMVs, as seen in the figure above.